 - .07 The items that the actuary values for the financial statements may be misleading if the financial statements do not present them fairly.
-The actuary's report is a signal to the reader of the financial statements that there is, or is not, fair presentation. - ^{.08} In an unusual situation, fair presentation may require explanation of an item that the actuary values for the financial statements.
+The actuary's report signals to the reader of the financial statements that there is, or is not, fair presentation. - .08 In an unusual situation, fair presentation may require explanation of an item that the actuary values for the financial statements.
 Usually, the notes to the financial statements would provide that explanation, including, where appropriate, disclosure of the situation's effect on income and capital.
-Failing such explanation, the actuary would provide it by a reservation in reporting.
+In the absence of such explanation, the actuary would provide it by a reservation in reporting.

-^{.09} The question, "Will explanation enhance the user's understanding of the insurer's financial position?" may help the actuary to identify such a situation.
-Unusual situations may include capital appropriated on the actuary's advice, off-balance-sheet obligations, for example, contingent policy liabilities in connection with market conduct, restatement of items for preceding accounting periods, the impracticality of restating any items that are reported in current period financial statements and that were reported inconsistently in preceding period financial statements, inconsistency among accounting periods, an unusual relationship between the items in current period financial statements and the expected corresponding items in future period financial statements, a change in the method of valuation that does not have an effect in the current accounting period but that is expected to have an effect in future accounting periods, allocation of expense or investment income to a participating account (if reported in the financial statements) other than in accordance with the method approved by the actuary and the insurer's board of directors, a subsequent event, and a difference between the insurer's present practice and that which the actuary assumed in valuing the policy liabilities.
+- .09 The question, "Will explanation enhance the user's understanding of the insurer's financial position?" may help the actuary to identify such a situation.
+Unusual situations may include - Capital appropriated or repatriated on the actuary's advice; - Off-balance-sheet obligations (e.g., contingent policy liabilities in connection with market conduct); - Restatement of items for preceding financial reporting periods; - Inconsistency among financial reporting periods; - The impracticality of restating any items that are reported in current period financial statements and that were reported inconsistently in preceding period financial statements; - An unusual relationship between the items in current period financial statements and the expected corresponding items in future period financial statements; - A change in the method of valuation that does not have an effect in the current financial reporting period but that is expected to have an effect in future financial reporting periods; - A difference between the insurer's present practices (e.g., policy for setting dividend scales) and those which the actuary assumed in valuing the policy liabilities; and - A subsequent event.